Yvand/EntraCP/Create-App-In-AAD.md

 ## Create the app in Azure Active Directory

 AzureCP must be registered as an application in Azure AD to be able to connect and make queries.
-It requires only permission "Read directory data", and it must not have any delegated permission.
+It only requires permission "Read directory data" and must not have any delegated permission.

-Once AzureCP is installed in SharePoint farm, connection to Azure AD can be made and tested in Central Administration > Security > AzureCP Glogal configuration > "New Azure tenant" section.

-To create the app in Azure AD:
+To register the application in Azure Active Directory:

-- Sign-in to the [Azure portal](https://portal.azure.com/) and browse to your Azure AD directory.
+- Sign-in to the [Azure portal](https://portal.azure.com/) and browse to your Azure Active Directory tenant
-- Go to Properties and note the "Directory ID"
-    > **Note:** "Directory ID" corresponds to the "Tenant ID" in new tenant form in AzureCP.
-- Go to "App Registrations" > "New application registration" > Fill following information:
+- Go to "App Registrations" > "New application registration" > Add following information:
-    > Name: e.g. AzureCP<br>
+    > Name: e.g. AzureCP
-    > Application type: "Web app / API"<br>
+    > Application type: "Web app / API"
     > Sign-out URL: e.g. http://fake
 - Click Create
 - Click on the app created